MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/deprecation-of-site-mailboxes.md

 # Retirement of site mailboxes

 The site mailboxes are being retired and will be out of service and/or removed.
-Please use the instructions below to identify, backup and delete site mailboxes.
+Please use the following instructions to identify, backup, and delete site mailboxes.

 ## To view a list of site mailboxes